Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - The sender has a pre-existing relationship with the customer and initially (ie, at the time of data collection) allowed the customer to refuse further messages.
 The Supreme Court is strict in enforcing this requirement.

-- The communication is transmitted for the purpose of direct marketing of products or services similar to those originally purchased by the customer.
+- The communication is transmitted to directly market products or services similar to those originally purchased by the customer.

 - The customer (whether a natural or legal person) has a clear, distinct opportunity to object – free of charge and in an easy manner – to such use of advertisements in every email.